 There was no comprehensive legislation on anti-discrimination until 2010.
 Measures to combat discrimination were found scattered in various laws.
 Law on prevention and protection against discrimination was adopted in April 2010.
-Subject to severe critique, 8 the implementation of the law commenced on 01 January 2011.
+The text of the law and the procedure of adoption were subject to severe critique.8 Its implementation commenced on 01 January 2011.
+This law established the first equality body in the